 The Real Cost of Translation Without Localization

-The impact is rarely immediate, and thats why it gets ignored.
-We frequently discuss the importance of including localization in the early stages of a content strategy.
-Fixing mistakes is costly, and stops you from expanding into other areas or optimizing existing assets with stronger data.
+The impact is rarely immediate, and that’s why it gets ignored.
+We frequently discuss the importance of including localization in the early stages of a content strategy to get everything right from the very start.

 Traffic still comes in, campaigns still run and products still get used, but performance stays below potential.

-When this happens, teams compensate by:
+When this happens, teams invest and compensate by:

-• Increasing ad spend
+- Increasing ad spend

-• Producing more content
+- Producing more content

-• Running more tests
+- Running more tests

-• Higher acquisition costs
+- Higher acquisition costs

-• Lower conversion rates
+- Lower conversion rates

-• Slower growth
+- Slower growth

 Localization as a Performance Layer